 One of the biggest benefits of staying with a host family is that it gives you an insight and understanding of life in Scotland.
 You will also have the opportunity to learn many new and interesting things while staying with your host.

 It is important to remember that you are staying with them as part of the family, and not as a guest in a hotel.
 Host families do not get paid to look after you, the money they get is to cover the cost of your food and the extra expenses accrued by having an additional person in the house.

 You will also be expected to let the family know when you are going out, where you are going and what time you will be back.
-Should you not be able to get back on time, you must let the family know why you are not going to be back in time and what time they can expect you back.
+If for whatever reason, you are not able to get back on time, you must let the host know why you are not going to be back in time and when they can expect you to be back.

 During your stay, you will be expected to speak English at all times.
 Even if sharing with another student from your home country.
 You are in this country to learn and improve your English language skills and communication, so you will be expected to socialise with the host family during mealtimes and in the evenings.